 These price operators are linear if the market model benefits of assumptions of smoothness, such as no transaction costs, no liquidity risk, perfect clearing of the market, no constrains in trading, etc. However, they are convex (when considered from the seller's perspective, the so-called ask-prices) when such market model assumptions are not fulfilled.
 Convex operators of such form also appear as value processes in the case of dynamic stochastic optimization and often this is in fact a way to obtain such price processes.

-It is reasonable to have domain of these operators defined on a subspace of the corresponding $L_p$ space.
+It is reasonable to have the domain of these operators defined on a subspace $L$ of the corresponding $L_p$ space.
 In fact, in general, not all positions are actually available for purchase in the market.
 It is only in the idealistic assumption of a complete market that we find that all positions are always feasible, i.e. the subspace is actually the whole $L_p$ space.
-Strictly speaking, though less discussed in the literature, also the risk measurement is usually performed more reasonably on a subspace of $L_p$.
-In this case the subspace represents those risks for which there is grounded measurement in terms of e.g. statistical knowledge, time series analysis, and general good information.
-For risks outside this set, a too conservative evaluation of risk can be made with the result of higher (even too high to be competitive) hedging prices asked.
-This is relevant from an insurance perspective.
+Strictly speaking, though less discussed in the literature, also the risk measurement is usually performed more reasonably on a subspace $L\subseteq L_p$.
+In this case $L$ represents those risks for which there is grounded measurement in terms of e.g. statistical knowledge, time series analysis, and general good information.
+For risks outside this set, one can always resolve with a conservative risk evaluation which corresponds to high (even too high to be competitive) hedging prices.
+The reasonable evaluation of risk and corresponding prices is relevant from an insurance perspective.

 When dealing with a dynamic approach to pricing, we consider an information flow represented by a filtration $(\F_t)_{t \in [0,T]}$ $(T<\infty)$ and then a system of price operators is naturally appearing: $(x_{s,t})_{s,t\in\T}$, where $\T\subseteq [0,T]$.
 For the fixed times $s,t:\, s\leq t$ the price operator is $x_{s,t}: L_t \longrightarrow L_p(\F_s)$ where the domain is the subspace $L_t \subseteq L_p(\F_t)$.
 An important necessary property of these system of operators is \emph{time-consistency}, which models the consistency of prices or measures of risk over time.
 Namely, for $s \leq t\leq u$ and $X \in L_u$, the evaluation $x_{s,u}(X)$ at time $s$ is required to coincide with the two steps evaluation $x_{s,t}(x_{t,u}(X))$.